Jyouhou/SceneTextPapers/README.md

 ## Information about this repository
 This repo serves as a complement to our working paper:

 - __Scene Text Detection and Recognition: The Deep Learning Era__. _Shangbang Long, Xin He, Cong Yao_.
-[Link to Arxiv v1](https://arxiv.org/pdf/1811.04256.pdf)
+[Link to Arxiv v2](https://arxiv.org/pdf/1811.04256.pdf)

-__This repository will be updated in the following days, together with our survey paper.__
+## Updates 12.7:
+1. The latest version of our paper has been submitted to Arxiv.
+2. New summary figures showing recent trends and comparing their difficultiles.

 ## Papers